08/15/2016 at 20:49 •

 The case went through innumerable iterations, with our trusty Prusa-i3 3D printer printing our prototypes immediately, enabling less than 24-hour prototype turnaround times.
 As a result of the team being so small, everyone would sit in on the design process, so we decided the component placement first that made the most sense from a user perspective and then the PCB and case were designed around it.

 One of the biggest challenges was housing a multitude of components in a compact and lightweight device, where the mechanical engineering and design background of Pankaj came into use.

 The case comprises of three separate parts- the top, the bottom and the magic lid.
 The magic lid allows access to a mini-breadboard, IoT panel, Arduino pinouts etc. where one can connect shields and other add-ons.
 It’s design was iterated upon for better fit and easy operation.
 The top and bottom can be unscrewed and internal components like battery, PCBs, micro-controller etc. can be accessed.
 Design features like heating vents, mounting holes and breadboard mounts were added for better heat dissipation, mounting evive on projects and snapping standard sized breadboards on it respectively.
 Review from students of Design department at IIT Kanpur helped us to make the case more ergonomic and hence handy.
 All in all, being makers ourselves, utmost care was taken to make it user friendly and intuitive, focussing on every detail.

 Tell us more about prototyping, manufacturing and crowdfunding in India.

 One word: Tough.
 It’s lot effort taking to find components like inductors and capacitors of non-generic values in India, not to mention ICs.
-This imposed a...Read more »
+This imposed a huge restriction on how quickly we could...Read more »